Constructing (Co)inductive Types via Large Sizes: Encoding (co)inductive types

 \subsection{Size-indexed functors}

-In this section, we fix a context $\Gamma$.
-In constructing initial algebras and terminal coalgebras, we will be especially interested in the class of polynomial endofunctors on the `category' \(U\) of small types and functions, so we will omit $\El$.
-We will also be interested in the `category' of size-indexed small types, where the objects are functions $A : \Size \to \U$, and a morphism between $A, B : \Size \to \U$ is a map $f : \forall i \.
-(A \, i) \to (B \ i)$, which we will write as $f : A \overset{i}{\to} B$.

-\begin{remark*} As is mentioned in \cite{ahrens_et_al:LIPIcs.TLCA.2015.17}, because we do not assume uniqueness of identity proofs, $U$ and \(\Size\to U\) are not technically categories, but \((\infty,1)\)-categories.
-So, when we talk about functors it would also be more proper to talk about \((\infty,1)\)-functors, which satisfy additional coherence conditions.
-Although we suspect that the functors we give here satisfy these coherences, we do not require this condition for our purpose.
-Thus, our internal notion corresponds to that of \cite{guarded-cubical}, and we will use the terms category and functor accordingly.
-For example an endofunctor on \(U\), i.e. a functor from \(U\) to \(U\), consists of the following terms: which satisfy \end{remark*}
+In the next sections, we will develop our theory for general functors on small types and size-indexed small types, and show how polynomial functors fit in this framework.
 We will call endofunctors on the category of size-indexed small types \emph{size-indexed endofunctors}.
-Following the notation in \cite{parametric-quantifier, licentiate}, we define size-indexed endofunctors $\Diamond$ and $\Box$ corresponding to bounded existential and universal quantification. \begin{proposition} We have an endofunctor of the category \(\Size\to U\):
+Following existing notation \cite{parametric-quantifier, licentiate}, we define size-indexed endofunctors $\Diamond$ and $\Box$, corresponding to bounded existential and universal quantification. \begin{proposition} We have an endofunctor of the category \(\Size\to U\):

 \end{proposition}

 \begin{proposition} We have an endofunctor of the category \(\Size\to U\):